NAMI Reel Minds Miami Mental Health Film Festival

 Since its inception in 1979, NAMI (National) has established itself as the most formidable grassroots mental health advocacy organization in the country.
 Dedication, steadfast commitment and unceasing belief in the NAMI’s mission have produced profound changes in awareness.
 NAMI has been the driving force behind a national investment in lifesaving research, parity for mental health care, increased housing and to ensure that treatments and services are available to those in need when they need them most.
 NAMI awareness efforts have successfully addressed the stigma of mental illness, ensuring the decrease of barriers to treatment and recovery.
 NAMI’s Programs have served as a beacon of hope for hundreds of thousands of individuals and their loved ones.
 All Programs are free and open to the community and include: Support Groups, an Advocacy Coalition, Peer-to-Peer recovery focused educational program for individuals living with a mental health condition; Family-to Family, an education program for family, caregivers and friends of individuals living with a mental health condition; and NAMI’s newest program, Ending the Silence, and education and prevention multi-media program designed for youth, school staff and parents.

 Three year’s ago, new leadership re-vitalized the Miami-Dade affiliate.
 Since then, NAMI Miami-Dade has grown tremendously providing mental health support and services throughout Miami-Dade County.
-See more at www.NAMIMiami.org or contact via phone and email at: 305-665-2540 and firstname.lastname@example.org.If you love Soul Of Miami, please consider leaving a testimonial.
+See more at www.NAMIMiami.org or contact via phone and email at: 305-665-2540 and firstname.lastname@example.org.Thank you for using Soul Of Miami!